How Much Does It Cost to Rent a Commercial Kitchen?

 When you’re searching for commercial kitchen rentals on Peerspace, you can narrow down the listings you see based on a venue’s price.
 It makes it easy to only include venues that fall within your budget.

-Prices for Peerspace rentals vary by the hour and can cost $75 to $200+ an hour.
+Prices for Peerspace rentals vary by the hour and can cost between $75 and $200+ an hour, based on location and amenities.
 What makes this an incredible deal is the fact that there are no memberships or monthly fees required to book your space.
 And that’s something you won’t find when renting most commercial kitchens through other avenues.

 You may even be able to book the same day, depending on your event and the venue.
 It’s easy to see how this type of flexibility can be valuable to owners of businesses of all sizes!